-- Remove the legal protection of feral deer under the Tasmanian Wildlife Act. - 2.
-Commit to at least \$8 million for feral deer control over the next 4 years (up from \$2 million currently budgeted). - 3.
-Commence control programs on satellite populations where eradication is still possible, including the Tasman and Freycinet Peninsulas, on Bruny and King islands, around Hobart, Launceston, and in the northwest. - 4.
-Appoint six regional feral deer coordinators to work with landholders and the community to scale up feral deer control activities. - Maintain the commitment to eradicate deer from the Tasmanian Wilderness World Heritage Area and ensure no new populations are allowed to establish.
+- 1. Remove the legal protection of feral deer under the Tasmanian Wildlife Act. - 2.
+Commit to at least \$8 million for feral deer control over the next 4 years. - 3.
+Intensify and expand control programs on satellite populations where eradication is still possible, including the Tasman and Freycinet Peninsulas, on Bruny and King islands, around Hobart, Launceston, and in the northwest. - 4.
+Appoint six regional feral deer coordinators to work with landholders and the community to scale up feral deer control activities. - 5.
+Following the success of the Walls of Jerusalem aerial control program, maintain ongoing control efforts to keep the Tasmanian Wilderness World Heritage Area deer free.

 - 6. Ensure stronger enforcement of deer farming regulations to prevent reinvasion or new populations of deer, including not allowing new deer farms in the 'no deer zones'. - 7.
-Hold an impacted stakeholder roundtable to understand the costs to and management recommendations of key groups including road users, farming and forestry, Landcare, NRM, private land conservancies and other environment groups, national parks, local councils, scientists and tourism operators. - Undertake a comprehensive study of the costs of feral deer to the Tasmanian economy and environment.
+Hold an impacted stakeholder roundtable to understand the costs to and management recommendations of key groups including road users, farming and forestry, Landcare, NRM, private land conservancies and other environment groups, national parks, local councils, scientists and tourism operators. - 8.
+Undertake a comprehensive study of the costs of feral deer to the Tasmanian economy and environment.